jgittler/scrapes/README.md

 `load "./insta_scrape.rb"`

 `InstaScrape.js_script`

 Run js scripts to get data to set variables in pry

 `i = InstaScrape.new(names, file_name)`

 To run requests

 `i.collect_all`

-To see success of run
+To see the success of the run

 `i.stats`

 If you want to download all the users without filtering them down, run this now

 `i.download`

 Then you can rename the file name to for the next download

 `i.file = "new_file.csv"`

 To see how many user qualify based on your filters

 `i.filtered_count`

 Now you can change your filters and see how many qualify after tweaks.
 Can also run `i.stats` again.

 Default filters are: